ConallButler/CA675-assignment-2/README.md

 7. Repeat for confimed_cases and recovered
 8. So we now have (date, continent, confirmed_cases, deaths, recovered) for each (date, continent) pair
 9. Do steps 4-8 for vaccination numbers/population
-10. We now also have (date, continent, partially vaccinated, Fully_vaccinated, Population) for each (date, continent) pair
+10. We now also have (date, continent, partially_vaccinated, Fully_vaccinated, Population) for each (date, continent) pair
 11. Left outer join Continent_Cases with Continent_Vaccination_populatiuon by (date, continent)
-12. We now have [(date, continent)], confirmed_cases, deaths, recovered, Continent_partially vaccinated, Continent_Fully_Vaccinated
+12. We now have [(date, continent)], confirmed_cases, deaths, recovered, partially_vaccinated, Fully_Vaccinated for each (date, continent) pair
 13. To get separate CSVs; filter by continent the store to CSV